 Dumping syndrome

-If you’ve had surgery on your stomach to alleviate symptoms of gastroesophageal reflux disease, you may be at risk for a condition known as dumping syndrome.
-Dumping syndrome also occurs in patients who have had gastric bypass surgery.
+If you’ve had surgery on your stomach to relieve symptoms of gastroesophageal reflux disease, you may be at risk for a condition known as dumping syndrome.
+Dumping syndrome also occurs in people who have had gastric bypass surgery.

 In late dumping syndrome, the body releases excess insulin in response to carbohydrate-rich meals.
 That can result in hypoglycemia and related symptoms.